 Your business may also benefit from adding a store locator platform to its website by:

 Increasing traffic to your website

-To find your store location offline, potential customers may first search for your business online, either by using Google or going to your website directly.
-Either way, while they are on your website, they may also explore it.
+Potential customers may search for your business online by using Google or going to your website directly.
+Either way, they may also explore it on your website.

 Improving your online visibility

 Since store locators are essentially databases containing rich location pages and local content, they will help to improve your business’s local search rankings.

 Whether your customers specifically search for your brand or search for generic products/services in that area, your business will be more visible online with a store locator than your competitors that don’t have one on their websites.